 Why Is the Rule of 40 Important?

 The RO40 gives the SaaS industry strategists a benchmark for comparing the performance of similar software companies.
-You’ll look at the growth and profitability of your business in a more balanced way.
-Most importantly, it helps companies like yours make well-informed business decisions.
+It shows the growth and profitability of a business in a more balanced way.
+Most importantly, it helps software companies like yours make well-informed business decisions.

 For business owners, there are some important benefits of using the rule of 40 for their SaaS business model.
 Here are some of them: